ibm-cloud-docs/EventStreams/streaming_log_analysis.md

 Once the data is persisted within Event Streams, you can configure any application or service to create a subscription and take action on log data being streamed.

-For more information, see [Streaming data
+For more information, see [Streaming data from an IBM Log Analysis instance
 ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/log-analysis?topic=log-analysis-streaming){:new_window}.